Crop Insurance Calculator

 Crop insurance decisions often happen under time pressure.
 You must choose a coverage level before the season ends, even though weather, price, and yield outcomes are uncertain.
 A good calculator turns that uncertainty into structured inputs so you can compare options objectively.
-Instead of guessing whether a policy is "worth it," you can estimate your guarantee, the premium you will pay after subsidy, and the loss level that would trigger an indemnity.
+Instead of guessing whether a policy is worth it, you can estimate your guarantee, the premium you will pay after subsidy, and the loss level that would trigger an indemnity.

 This calculator focuses on the most common pieces of a yield or revenue protection policy: expected yield, coverage level, price election, and acres.
 It also lets you estimate a potential indemnity using a hypothetical actual yield and harvest price.
 The goal is not to replace official insurer quotes, but to provide a transparent planning tool you can use to discuss scenarios with lenders, landlords, or risk advisors.